 Rd.
 3, Pk.
 2

 The Giants obviously need to do something about their poor offensive line.
 They've suffered countless injuries this year, but they still wouldn't be very competitve if everyone were healthy because of their poor blocking.
-Hopefully Brett Toth will be able to play in 2018, as he may have service obligations.
+Using two picks on tackles in the first two days makes sense.